How Car Dealers Are Run

-So we talked to some experts and find out more about how modern-day car dealers are managed.
-How do they make money, how bad is employee turnover, how are decisions made when it comes to ordering inventory and how important is the parts and service department to the overall revenue?
+But very few car buyers give much thought to the car dealership as a business.
+Nor do they know how car dealers are managed, or how they make money.
+So we spoke with some experts to find out more about how modern-day car dealers are managed.
+How do they make money, how significant is employee turnover, how are decisions made when it comes to ordering inventory and how important is the parts and service department to the overall revenue?

-"Generally, all new vehicles are financed through the manufacturer, and dealers pay interest monthly on that loan," explained Wayne Phillips, a former dealer who now works for the NADA, conducting networking meetings for car dealers.
+And how do car dealers pay for the new cars on their lots?
+Well, car dealers often use financing to make their car purchases, much like individuals do.
+They purchase the cars from the manufacturers via an instrument called floorplan financing.
+"Generally, all new vehicles are financed through the manufacturer, and dealers pay interest monthly on that loan," explained Wayne Phillips, a former dealer who now works for the NADA.
 "Dealers have to pay off the [original equipment manufacturers] immediately on new vehicles, but many turn around and finance them through the OEM's finance arm.
 Most used vehicles are also financed this way, although some dealers own their used cars outright."

-But attracting new customers has been more of a challenge in recent years, due to slumping regional economies, a sluggish new-housing market (builders and tradesmen are big buyers of light trucks) and the above-mentioned woes of domestic car makers.
-And there is also the obvious -- there are simply too many cars out there right now.
+One of the rules of any business is that, if the business doesn't grow, it stagnates.
+So car dealers are always looking to attract new customers, not just to procure those extra sales dollars but to secure another ambassador for the dealership.
+New business often comes in the door by word of mouth.
+Attracting new customers, however, has been more of a challenge both during and after the recession.
+Typical causes include slumping regional economies, a sluggish new housing market (builders and tradesmen are big buyers of light trucks) and the challenge of a domestic industry (Ford being the one exception) coming out of bankruptcy.
+And there is also the obvious: there are simply too many cars in the marketplace.
+Fifty-plus years ago General Motors held 50% of the domestic market; today it would be a huge win to attain – among its four brands – just 20%.
 As manufacturers roll out more new models every year, the industry becomes more fragmented.
-So, it's now more difficult than ever for a carmaker -- and its car dealers -- to increase toehold in the consumer marketplace.
+So, it's now more difficult than ever for a carmaker and its dealers to maintain or increase their foothold in the consumer marketplace.

+"The two biggest obstacles to attracting new customers are a marketplace that's more crowded with competitors and a slowing (or sluggish) economy," Taylor said.
 Just as they work to attract new customers, it is equally imperative that car dealers retain existing customers.
 Repeat business is consistently a major contributor to any car dealer's annual revenues and its reputation.
-Many car dealers conduct customer satisfaction surveys to determine whether current customers are happy with the quality of service.
+Many – if not most – car dealers conduct customer satisfaction surveys to determine whether current customers are happy with the quality of service.